KomalGoel18/SolveOn/README.md

 - Tailwind CSS is used for all styling, with a dark, gradient‑heavy design.

 For more detailed UI‑specific documentation and schema notes, see `frontend/SETUP.md`.

-## License

-This project is currently intended as a portfolio/demo application.
-Adjust licensing text as needed before public release.